-10 Best Marauder Builds in Path of Exile 3.24 Necropolis League
+10 Best Marauder Builds in Path of Exile 3.25

 Game Guides , Path of Exile , POE build guides

-10 Best Marauder Builds in Path of Exile 3.24 Necropolis League
+10 Best Marauder Builds in Path of Exile 3.25

 When it comes to melee builds, the Marauder is always at the forefront next to the Duelist in Path of Exile.
 It can ascend to three different classes that bring a lot of good things for melee builds to the table.

-Thanks to the changes Grinding Gear Games has made in the past couple of years, the Marauder has seen a resurgence in terms of the overall popular classes in PoE.
+Thanks to the changes Grinding Gear Games has made in the past couple of years, especially with the buffs to almost all melee skill gems in Patch 3.25, the Marauder has seen a resurgence in terms of the overall popular classes in PoE.

 So, if you are thinking about creating a character soon, we invite you to read this article to completion first.
-For today, we are going to give you our picks for the 10 best Marauder builds in Path of Exile 3.24 Necropolis League!
+For today, we are going to give you our picks for the 10 best Marauder builds in Path of Exile 3.25 Settlers of Kalguur League!

 Why Choose the Marauder